January 15, 2020

 Advantages:

-• Your employees can freely allocate their learning time and take time for training or research exactly when they need it.
+• Your employees can freely allocate their learning time and take the time for training or research exactly when they need it.

 • Self-directed learning at one's own pace is fully possible.